achow101/build-old-bitcoin/0.3/0.3.21/README.md

 bin/make-base-vm -s lucid -a amd64 --docker
 ```

-8. Do the build
+8. Do the build.
+This build will use a custom gitian descriptor from this repo.

 ```
-env USE_DOCKER=1 bin/gbuild --commit bitcoin=v0.3.21 ../bitcoin/contrib/gitian.yml
+env USE_DOCKER=1 bin/gbuild --commit bitcoin=v0.3.21 ../build-old-bitcoin/0.3/0.3.21/gitian-linux.yml
 ```

 9. Retrieve the binaries from `build/out/bin/`.